-As an organisation, Edinburgh City Mission has seen a lot of change over the years.
+Edinburgh City Mission has seen a lot of change over the years.
 We have seen that God has moved!
 From this, we are beginning to see the people of Edinburgh recognise Edinburgh City Mission more and more.
 We are seeking to increase accessibility to our brand, and make it as easy as possible for the public to instantly recognise us.

 With many ministies under our belt, we’re striving to keep our brand as straightforward as possible, giving Edinburgh City Mission a ‘universal look’.
 That’s why we have put together Brand Resources.
 Employees and those closely related to our work can access our designs and learn about using them effectively in documents and presentations.

-This page is still a work in progress, so bear with us as we equip you the Edinburgh City Mission brand!
+This page is still a work in progress, so bear with us as we equip you with the Edinburgh City Mission brand!